Continuum of Care

 Brain rehabilitation unit

-If further rehabilitation treatment is needed, patients may be admitted to the state-of-the-art inpatient brain rehabilitation unit at Mayo Clinic Hospital, Saint Mary's Campus, in Rochester, Minnesota.
-There the rehabilitation team provides treatment to help improve physical, cognitive and behavioral functioning and facilitate transition to living at home independently, living at home with assistance or living in another type of facility.
+If further rehabilitation treatment is needed, patients may be admitted to the state-of-the-art inpatient brain rehabilitation unit at Mayo Clinic Hospital — Rochester, Saint Marys Campus.
+There the rehabilitation team provides treatment to help improve physical, cognitive and behavioral functioning and facilitates the transition to living at home independently, living at home with assistance, or living in another type of facility.

 Brain Rehabilitation Clinic